 While I have taken so many certifications and courses over the years (and I’m pretty good at this stuff) I like to enlist the help of amazing specialists to help remove fascial restrictions and figure out all the whys.
 I work hand-in-hand with an amazing crew to help my clients get to the other side of movement restrictions and learn how to function better.

 I have walked this path with so many clients over the years.
 My most favourite thing is when I get messages from my clients about how they were able to do something they didn’t think they could do.
 Like my wonderful client Judy who, in her 60s, is a super active grandma to her amazing and giant grandkids who needs to be lifted.
 She lives alone and proudly puts her tires away without having to ask her son-in-law to help.
 She also cycled 150km in one weekend last summer and was so happy and proud!

 Or my awesome client Kristin who is a crazy fast long-distance runner who came to me because she was experiencing knee pain and knew that to continue running long-term she needed some help.

 My clients Ari and Joanne (13 years we’ve been together) sent me pictures of themselves rock climbing, hiking Machu Pichu and some other awesome physically demanding adventures.
 They felt that all their training (and the style of training we do) is why they were able to do these things.
 They are fitter and faster in their mid-40s than they were in their 30s!

 The moral of the story is that functional training should be a part of everyone’s program PERIOD.

-I would highly recommend getting some help from a few professionals who know what they are doing to help you move as well as you can.
+I recommend getting help from a few professionals who know what they’re doing.
+Let’s get you moving as well as you can.
 Click here for a free consult.